HiNA-Yani/AGILE/README.md

 ./controlplane.sh
 ```
 ## Notes
-Some parameters may need adjustment depending on the experimental setup.
+Some parameters (e.g., LPF settings) may need adjustment depending on the experimental setup.